 This remortgage type is a very specialist area of mortgage lending so if you are looking to consolidate debts it’s vital that you speak with one of our mortgage team asap.
 Doing a debt consolidation mortgage without a trustworthy mortgage broker on your side could result in you paying more interest and potentially losing your home.

 When you add unsecured debt to your mortgage you may end up paying back more interest overall.
 This is because a mortgage term tends to be much longer than that of a personal loan (although it doesn’t have to be).

 The other thing you need to think about is that you are taking unsecured debt and securing your home.
 That doesn’t sit easily with everyone as you are under the risk of repossession if you cannot afford your mortgage in the future.

-You should consider all options before deciding to consolidate debts, such as asking family members for assistance if possible and reducing as much non-essential expenditure as possible.
+You should consider all options before deciding to remortgage for debt consolidation, such as asking family members for assistance if possible and reducing as much non-essential expenditure as possible.

-Once you have considered all of the above and decided a debt consolidation remortgage could be right for you then it’s vital you speak with a mortgage advisor.
+Once you have considered all of the above and decided a remortgage for debt consolidation could be right for you then it’s vital you speak with a mortgage advisor.
 The advisor will take responsibility for the recommended remortgage advice and help you with your application.

 Often, consolidating debts into your mortgage leads to a reduction in your monthly outgoing.
 Some customers end up reducing their payments by hundreds of pounds.

 Our older clients, aged 55+, are often looking to remortgage to raise capital on their property.
 Reasons such as to supplement pension income, helping family, pay for a big purchase and to clear debts are popular.